Former CISF Director General Sheel Vardhan Singh appointed as member of UPSC

 No Category

-|ANI|a year agoThe central government has appointed former CISF Director General Sheel Vardhan Singh as a member of the UPSC.
+|ANI|2 years agoThe central government has appointed former CISF Director General Sheel Vardhan Singh as a member of the UPSC.
 Singh, an IPS officer with 37 years of experience, is known for his strategic thinking and expertise in global and internal security.
 He has received prestigious awards for his service and has strengthened India's international security posture.

 The central government has appointed former CISF Director General Sheel Vardhan Singh as a member of the UPSC.
 Singh, an IPS officer with 37 years of experience, is known for his strategic thinking and expertise in global and internal security.
 He has received prestigious awards for his service and has strengthened India's international security posture.